mpaulinv/roberta_qa/README.md

 Augmentation: TextAttack library (synonym replacement, back-translation, CLARE)
 Analysis: Logistic regression for error pattern identification

-Future Work

-Manual augmentation of "why" questions for higher quality training data Investigation of specialized architectures for causal reasoning Development of better evaluation metrics for complex QA tasks Exploration of few-shot learning approaches for rare question types

 Citation
 If you use this work in your research, please cite: